-Access & Diversity: Access & Diversity works with the University to create an inclusive living and learning environment in which all students can thrive.
-The University accommodates students with disabilities who have registered with the Access and Diversity unit: [https://students.ubc.ca/about-student-services/access-diversity].
+Centre for Accessibility: Centre for Accessibility works with the University to create an inclusive living and learning environment in which all students can thrive.
+The University accommodates students with disabilities who have registered with the Centre for Accessibility unit: [https://students.ubc.ca/aboutstudent-services/centre-for-accessibility].
 You must register with the Disability Resource Centre to be granted special accommodations for any on-going conditions.